MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ![OriginalInterprets](media/conversationalai-tooling/interpretations.png)

 The interpretations are ordered from most confident to least confident.
 If there are multiple interpretations, users can judge the interpretations as Perfect, Good, Fair, Bad, or Not Judged.
 Once the user judges the interpretation, Sasho will incorporate the feedback, rerun the query, and provided an updated order of visual interpretations.
 In this example, the #3 interpretation looks better than the #1 interpretation.
-Sasho has tried to infer that workers actually means employees, but it is not very confident about it.
+Sasho has tried to infer that workers actually means employees, but it is not confident about this inference.

 By labelling the #1 interpretation as bad, #2 as good, and the #3 interpretation as Perfect, the language models will update and reorder the results.
 The ‘bad’ interpretation is now gone.